-Paramount has a proud 40+ year history of responsible energy development in Western Canada.
+Paramount has a proud 45+ year history of responsible energy development in Western Canada.
 The Company seeks to provide long-term value creation for its stakeholders by the early identification, low-cost-capture and efficient and sustainable development of material and contiguous positions in resource plays in the Western Canadian Sedimentary Basin.
 The Company leverages its technical and managerial expertise and allocates capital within its portfolio of assets to maximize risk-adjusted rates of return.
+Paramount actively evaluates opportunities for accretive acquisitions and divestitures and organic growth, while remaining focused on capital discipline and maintaining a strong balance sheet.

-Paramount's immediate development plans are primarily focused on its liquids-rich natural gas Montney developments in the Grande Prairie Region.
-Paramount is also pursuing the development of its liquids-rich natural gas Duvernay assets in the Kaybob Region and at Willesden Green in the Central Alberta and Other Region.
-The Company is actively evaluating, de-risking and optimizing full field development plans for several other properties that will compete for capital in the medium term, including the Montney oil developments at Kaybob North and Ante Creek.
+Paramount's immediate development plans are primarily focused on its Grande Prairie Montney properties and its Kaybob North and Willesden Green Duvernay properties where it produces liquids-rich natural gas from horizontal wells drilled on multi-well pads.
+The full field development plans for these properties target asset-level plateau production that can be sustained for approximately 15 to 20 years.
+The Company is also actively evaluating, de-risking and optimizing development plans for several other properties that will compete for capital in the medium term, including the Kaybob North Montney oil development and Clearwater and Bluesky cold flow heavy oil opportunities within Cavalier Energy.